Anuj-Kanada/Usefull-Linux-command/README.md

 - chown - Command for granting ownership of files or folders
 - ifconfig - Display network interfaces and IP addresses
 - traceroute - Trace all the network hops to reach the destination
+- wget - Direct download files from the internet